shirshuj/avrae-docs/Fighter/actionSurge.md

 ### Variable List

-These are the counters and variables this alias uses to function properly. **Do NOT delete them unless you plan to delete the aliases as well.**
+These are the counters and variables this alias uses to function properly. **Do NOT delete them unless you plan to delete the alias as well.**

 **`!cc "Action Surge"`** - Tracks the uses of Action Surge in a custom counter.